Christian Ranucci: Adulthood, army service and job

 They had lived in Nice since 1970.
 Young Christian completed his education in Cours Camus.
 He and his mother moved to Avenue des Terrasses de la Corniche Fleurie, located above the city, around 1971.

 His political views were somewhat conservative, as he supported a single bounty to resorb poverty.
 While charged with Rambla's murder and incarcerated, he expressed anticommunist opinion in a letter to his mother.
-Furthermore, his readings in jail include Paris Match and Le Figaro.
-He had also antideist remarks in his letters.
+Furthermore, his reading in jail included Paris Match and Le Figaro.
+His letters also included antideist remarks.
 He had lived in a posh residence with a communal swimming pool in a 3-room flat owned by his mother.
 He first sought to buy a Mercedes 220, but as it was too expensive for his mother, he bought a grey Peugeot 304 coupé.
-Ranucci seems to like the Mercedes model, as he claimed later in a document that policemen in charge of the inquiry came and got him with this vehicle, whereas he was transferred to Marseille in a Renault 12.
-He was antimilitarist.
-Insubordinate with his army superiors, he managed to avoid chore duty and long marches.
+Ranucci seemed to be fixated on the Mercedes model, as he claimed later in a document that policemen in charge of the inquiry came and got him with this vehicle, whereas he was transferred to Marseille in a Renault 12.

 Ranucci eventually went to Wittlich, in Rhineland-Palatinate (West Germany), in order to complete his military service, before being called up in April 1973.
 In July 1973, he was granted the rank of corporal.
 He left service on 5 April 1974.
 According to testimony from several comrades from his army days, his behaviour was impulsive and his reactions were sometimes disproportionate.
+He was antimilitarist.
+Insubordinate with his army superiors, he made efforts to avoid chore duty and long marches.

 Later, as the murder case against him was unfolding, he was picked out as the abductor and molester of two children from Nice, which could have taken place during Ranucci's army days and a few days after he came back home, though he was never arrested for this and these suspicions were never formally proven.

 On 24 May 1974, he was hired by Ets COTTO, a company that made and sold air-conditioning equipment based in Nice, and began working as a door-to-door salesman.